Doug died unexpectedly at the age of 52 of sudden cardiac arrest.

 Doug was very active.
 He ran 3.5 to 5 miles a day.
-On June 8, after had gone about 1.75 miles and showed no signs of distress, he split off from his running buddies to go back to the office.
+On June 8, 2010, after had gone about 1.75 miles and showed no signs of distress, he split off from his running buddies to go back to the office.
 His heart stopped.
 It was apparently not a heart attack, stroke or aneurysm.
 Medics reached him within maybe 4 to 5 minutes but were unable to revive him.

-The cause of Doug's untimely death is listed on the death certificate "hypertensive cardiovascular disease."
+The ER doctor thought the cause was probably a malignant heart arrhythmia triggering sudden cardiac arrest (basically stopping his heart).
+The cause of Doug's untimely death was listed on the death certificate "hypertensive cardiovascular disease."
 The medical examiner found:

 "Sudden cardiac arrest usually results from an electrical disturbance in your heart that disrupts its pumping action and causes blood to stop flowing to the rest of your body.
 Sudden cardiac arrest is different from a heart attack, which occurs when blood flow to a portion of the heart is blocked, depriving the heart muscle of necessary oxygen.
 Like a heart attack, however, sudden cardiac arrest almost always occurs in the context of other underlying heart problems, particularly coronary artery disease.